-URBANA is a Civil Non-Profit Partnership, consisting of architects, engineers, social scientists, and educators, founded in 2019 in Athens, Greece.
+URBANA is a Civil Non-Profit Partnership, consisting of architects, social scientists, political scientists, and educators, founded in 2019 in Athens, Greece.

-If we want our urban interventions to be socially sustainable, last long, and have a real impact on the everyday lives of people, they have to derive from participatory processes.
-In URBANA we are designing participatory methodologies and tools in an interdisciplinary way (combining approaches and tools derived by social sciences and architecture/urban planning), inspired by meaningful participatory processes that take place in cities all over the world.
-Participatory urban planning is a new approach for urban regeneration in the Greek context, this is why we focus a lot on raising awareness about its benefits.
+If we want our urban interventions to be socially sustainable, last long, and have a real impact on people’s everyday lives, they have to derive from participatory processes.
+In URBANA we are designing participatory methodologies and tools in an interdisciplinary way (combining approaches and tools derived from social sciences and architecture/urban planning), inspired by meaningful participatory processes, which take place in cities all over the world.
+Participatory urban planning is a new approach to urban regeneration in the Greek context.
+For this, we focus a lot on raising awareness about its benefits.

 Women are still the main providers of caring work (taking care of children, old persons, the household, etc).
-According to the last national statistic (ELSTAT, 2017), in Greece women dedicate 4 times more time than men for caring work.
+According to the last national statistic (ELSTAT, 2017), in Greece women dedicate almost 4 times more time than men to caring work.
 This kind of work creates differentiated needs and desires in the city.
 However, the needs and desires of women have not been taken into account when our cities were planned, thereby limiting women’s access to economic and social development (World Bank, 2020).
-The feminist perspective puts the everyday life of people in the center of urban planning.
-It also brings into consideration the needs of other sensitive but still marginalized groups, such as children and the elderly.
+The gender perspective puts the everyday lives of people in the center of urban planning.
+Feminism and intersectionality also bring to light the needs of other sensitive yet under-represented groups, such as children and the elderly.